kgateway-dev/community/CONTRIBUTOR_LADDER.md

     * Mentoring other contributors
     * Determining strategy and policy for the project
 * Requirements
-    * Experience as a Contributor or Organization Member for at least 3 months
+    * Experience as an Organization Member for at least 3 months
     * Has reviewed, or helped review, at least 20 Pull Requests
     * Has at least 20 substantial PRs merged to the codebase
     * Demonstrates a broad knowledge of the project across multiple areas